 Several programming language popularity rankings exist.
 While it's possible to criticize that these guides are not exact, every ranking shows Python as a top programming language within the top ten, if not the top five of all languages.

-The IEEE ranked Python as the #1 programming language in 2017 after ranking as the #1 language in 2017 and #3 top programming language the previous year.
+The IEEE ranked Python as the #1 programming language in 2018 after ranking as the #1 language in 2017 and #3 top programming language in 2016.
 RedMonk's June 2017 ranking, had Python at #3, which was up one slot from their same ranking two years earlier.

 The PopularitY of Programming Language (PYPL), based on leading indicators from Google Trends search keyword analysis, shows Python at #1.